Reneé Rapp: 2021–2023: Television and music

-On November 14, 2022, Rapp announced her first tour; "Everything to Everyone: The First Shows."
+On November 14, 2022, Rapp announced her first tour, "Everything to Everyone: The First Shows".
 There were four tour dates across the United States, in Los Angeles, Manhattan, Boston, and Atlanta.
-Due to high ticket demand, there was a new date added in Brooklyn as well as extra shows in Los Angeles and Manhattan, and an upgraded venue in Atlanta.
+Due to high ticket demand, a new date was added in Brooklyn as well as extra shows in Los Angeles and Manhattan, and upgraded venues in Manhattan and Atlanta.
 Rapp's sold-out US tour ran from December 6–18, 2022, with a total of 8 shows.
+On January 12, 2023, Rapp announced her first international performance of her debut EP.
+On January 19, 2023, she performed a three-time venue-upgraded sold-out show at the O2 Forum Kentish Town.